 Ceiling/Attic or Wall Insulation

-This measure applies to installation/retrofit of new or additional insulation in a ceiling/attic, or walls of existing residential homes.
+This measure protocol applies to installation/retrofit of new or additional insulation in a ceiling/attic, or walls of existing in single or multifamily residential homes.
+Savings from common areas of multifamily buildings should reference measure protocol 3.8.1 - Wall and Ceiling Insulation in Volume 3.

 Floor Insulation

-This measure applies to the installation of new insulation to the floors of existing residential buildings with vented (unconditioned) crawlspaces.
+This measure applies to the installation of new insulation to the floors of existing single or multifamily residential buildings with vented (unconditioned) crawlspaces.

 Rim Joist Insulation

-This measure applies to the installation of new insulation in the rim joists of residential homes.
+This measure applies to the installation of new insulation in the rim joists of single or multifamily residential homes.
 This includes the rim joists of unvented crawlspaces and the rim joists between the first and second floor of a residence.

 Required R-values

-For retrofit applications, the new insulation must achieve R-values that meet or exceed ENERGY STAR recommendations.Source 2 ENERGY STAR guidance is based on the 2021 IECC.Source 3
+For retrofit applications, there is no minimum total R-value requirement for the new added insulation.
+The new insulation must only achieve an R-value greater than the existing insulation R-value.

-For new construction applications, the insulation must achieve R-values exceeding the 2021 IECC.
+For new construction applications, the insulation must achieve R-values exceeding the 2021 IECC.Source 2

 Algorithms